2022 Armenian protests: Background

 The 2020–2021 Armenian protests resulted in snap parliamentary elections being held on 20 June 2021.
 Following the election, Nikol Pashinyan's Civil Contract party won a supermajority in parliament and Pashinyan retained his position as Prime Minister.
-Meanwhile on 13 March 2022, Vahagn Khachaturyan was sworn in as the new President of Armenia.
+Meanwhile, on 13 March 2022, Vahagn Khachaturyan was sworn in as the new President of Armenia.

 Protests began in early April 2022 over the implementation of the 2020 Nagorno-Karabakh ceasefire agreement and a potential peace treaty with Azerbaijan.
 Nikol Pashinyan and the President of Azerbaijan Ilham Aliyev met in Brussels, Belgium on 6 April 2022 for a joint summit hosted by the European Council.
 During the summit, both leaders agreed to prepare for negotiations on a bilateral peace agreement.
 It is feared that Artsakh would be ceded to Azerbaijan as part of a potential peace agreement.

 Protesters called on Prime Minister Nikol Pashinyan to resign and for the government of Armenia to provide security guarantees to Artsakh and ensure that the territory is not conceded to Azerbaijan.

 During a speech to the National Assembly on 22 April 2022, Nikol Pashinyan stated, "If we were to surrender Artsakh, we would not have spent tens of billions of drams to ensure the return of Artsakh residents to their homes after the 44-day war" and "Our strategy in the short, medium and long terms is as follows: to ensure a situation or solution whereby the people of Artsakh will continue to live in Artsakh."

-On 23 May 2022, Nikol Pashinyan and Ilham Aliyev met with European Council President Charles Michel for a trilateral meeting in Brussels.
+On 23 May 2022, Armenian Prime Minister Nikol Pashinyan and Azerbaijani President Ilham Aliyev met with European Council President Charles Michel for a trilateral meeting in Brussels.
 The meeting focused on the peaceful resolution of the Nagorno-Karabakh conflict and the continued development of relations between Armenia and Azerbaijan with the European Union.
 The leaders agreed to establish a joint border commission, open international transport links, and prepare for a future peace treaty to be signed.
 European Council President Charles Michel further stated, "the rights and security of the ethnic Armenian population in Karabakh must be addressed."
 Charles Michel also confirmed that the EU would continue to support the economic development of both countries and support long-term sustainable peace in the Caucasus.
 Meanwhile, on 24 May 2022, the EU's High Representative of the Union for Foreign Affairs and Security Policy, Josep Borrell welcomed the recent trilateral meeting and stated that, "The EU continues to be strongly engaged in peace and reconciliation efforts in the region."

 On 16 June 2022, the opposition "Resistance Movement" announced the ending of daily protests after failing to gain traction and participation in the protests.
 Opposition MPs who had been skipping parliament sessions since mid-April confirmed the ending of their parliamentary boycott.